message/iata/LU.md

 - passengers with a COVID-19 recovery certificate issued by Switzerland or an EEA Member State.
 The passenger must have tested positive at most 6 months before arrival;
 - passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech;
 - passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech at least 14 days before departure and at most 180 days after they were tested positive.
-3. Until 15 July 2021, passenger who in the past 14 days have been in India or United Kingdom are subject to a COVID-19 LAMP, PCR or TMA test upon arrival.
+3. Passenger who in the past 14 days have been in India or United Kingdom are subject to a COVID-19 LAMP, PCR or TMA test upon arrival.
-4. Until 15 July 2021, passengers could be subject to quarantine for up to 14 days; details can be found at <a href="https://covid19.public.lu/en/travellers/visiting-luxembourg.html">https://covid19.public.lu/en/travellers/visiting-luxembourg.html</a> .
+4. Passengers could be subject to quarantine for up to 14 days; details can be found at <a href="https://covid19.public.lu/en/travellers/visiting-luxembourg.html">https://covid19.public.lu/en/travellers/visiting-luxembourg.html</a> .